Ctrl-Alt-Eliiiteee/SaferX/README.md

 <img src = "LoginPage.jpeg" height=300>
 </p>

-2. Determining whether a place is safe or not by calculating the number of cases in that area.
+2. Determining whether a place is safe or not depending on the data taken from government site about that area.
  <img src = "location.jpeg" height=300>
-3. Have one on one encrypted chat system for communication
+3. Have one on one encrypted chat system for communication with the concerned authorities.
  <img src = "chat.jpeg" height=300>
-4. Live feed will involve work in database of uploading and seeing data.
+4. Live feed will involve work in database of uploading and seeing data about women empowerment.
  <p float="left">
 <img src = "Feed.jpeg" height=300            >